 A Silicone Whisk

-Yes, wire whisks are great in general... but they can react with the acid in your lime curd, and make it taste metallic.
+Yes, stainless steel whisks are great in general... but they can react with the acid in your lime curd, and leave a metallic taste in your curd.

 When making curd, I use the smallest whisk in my Set of 3 Silicone Whisks.